DiamondFire11/AMT103-Encoder-Interface/README.md

 This mod requires some hands-on assembly.
 We'll provide the necessary build files, but you'll need to order and assemble the PCB yourself using the included GERBER, schematics, and Draftsman files.

-The project utilizes an Atmel SAMD21E18 microcontroller (MCU) to connect the joystick to your computer.
+The project utilizes an Atmel SAMD21E18 microcontroller (MCU) to interface with the encoder.
 To program the MCU with the bootloader, you'll need an SWD programmer.
-The Adafruit Trinket M0 bootloader is recommended for this purpose, allowing you to easily configure the PCB as a custom Arduino board.
+The Adafruit Trinket M0 bootloader is recommended for this purpose, allowing you to easily setup the PCB as a custom Arduino board.

 **We strongly recommend utilizing solder paste stencils (available as .GTP and .GBP GERBER files) for this project.** Soldering the small SMD components can be challenging for beginners.
 Recommended stencil manufacturers can be found in the [Resources](#resources) section.

 ## Uploading Custom Firmware

 For uploading custom code, we recommend using an IDE with PlatformIO installed.
 The standard Arduino IDE won't work due to the PCB's unique pin layout.
-Luckily, PlatformIO board and variant files are included in the project repository for your convenience.
+Luckily, PlatformIO board and variant files are included in the [Build](/build/) directory within project repository for your convenience.
+The board core has been forked from the [Adafruit Arduino SAMD Core](https://github.com/adafruit/ArduinoCore-samd).

 ## A Note on Uploading